vector-man/WPFHexEditorControl.Avalonia/README.md

 ## 🎯 ATTENTION : USE VERSION 16.3.7+ OF VISUAL STUDIO 2019 FOR BUILD...

-A fast, fully customisable Wpf user control for editing file or stream as hexadecimal.
+Wpf Hexeditor is a fast and fully customisable user control for editing file or stream as hexadecimal.

-Can be used in WPF or WinForm application.
+Can be used in Wpf or WinForm application.

 Localized in English, French, Russian, Polish, Portuguese and Chinese